pw31/GGchem/README.md

 > python tools/Plot_T.py
 > evince ggchem.pdf &

+### Customise your own model

 To create your own model, make a copy of default.in and customize it to tell GGchem what it should do.
+You can also look at some of the other *.in files to lean from examples.
 Select or deselect elements by modifying the first line, default choice is

  H He C N O Na Mg Si Fe Al Ca Ti S Cl K Li F P V Cr Mn Ni Zr W el